chrisgrieser/nvim-tinygit/README.md

 }
 ```

-Optionally, install the Treesitter parser for git commits for some syntax
+Install the Treesitter parser for git commits for some syntax highlighting of
-highlighting of your commit messages like emphasized conventional commit
+your commit messages like emphasized conventional commit keywords: `TSInstall
-keywords: `TSInstall gitcommit`
+gitcommit`

 ## Usage